Enegnei/AppleVsFBI/AppleVsFBI.md

 > "If that particular iPhone was using MobileIron, the county's IT department could unlock it," MobileIron Vice President Ojas Rege told Reuters...
 If it had been, the high stakes legal battle that has pitted Apple and much of the technology industry against the U.S. government could have been avoided altogether.

 + The FBI has not said this phone was used to communicate with other terrorists (Farook is believed to have used another private phone for that, which was destroyed), but rather with his *future victims* ([see lines 16-18 of pg 6](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)).
-The last date the FBI was able to obtain in the iCloud backup data was **October 9th 2015**, through Farook's account ([see top of pg 11 or line 12 of pg 22](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)).
+The last date the FBI was able to obtain in the iCloud backup data was **October 9th 2015**, through Farook's account ([see top of pg 11 or line 12 of pg 22](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)), as iCloud data on Apple's servers is not protected by the user's iPhone passcode.
 While the FBI states Farook had probably disabled the iCloud automatic-backup feature, [Jonathan Zdziarski](http://www.zdziarski.com/blog/?page_id=202) (iOS digital forensics expert) [argues it was unlikely to be intentional since the *Find-My-iPhone* feature was still enabled](http://www.zdziarski.com/blog/?p=5655), among other factors.
 He also points out amateur forensics practice mistakes that must have been made when the phone was confiscated (principle among them: [turning the iPhone off](https://twitter.com/JZdziarski/status/701172487061643265)) and raises the important question of why (or if) the victim's phones weren't searched, since they would have copies of the communications the FBI seeks (his full take on the case [here](http://www.zdziarski.com/blog/?p=5645)).

 > Find my iPhone is still active on the phone (search by serial number), so why would a terrorist use a phone he knew was tracking him?
 Obviously he wouldn’t.
 The Find-my-iPhone feature is on the same settings screen as the iCloud backup feature, so if he had disabled backups, he would have definitely known the phone was being tracked.
 But the argument that Farook intentionally disabled iCloud backup does not hold water, since he would have turned off Find-my-iPhone as well.